BraveNewWord/Quinzical/README.md

 To make the game accessible, there is a text-to-speech (tts) system that reads clue to the user in addition to a text version of the clue displayed.
   This was done to ensure those that have hearing or sight difficulties are still able to play the game and learn about New Zealand.
-  On the starting page of the app, there is a voice speed slider that allows the user to increase or decrease the speed of the tts voice to cater to user who prefer listen to a faster voice or those who prefer a slower voice.
+  On the starting page of the app, there is a voice speed slider that allows the user to increase or decrease the speed of the tts voice to cater to users who prefer listen to a faster voice or those who prefer a slower voice.
 </p>

 ## Games Module